Coordinated Program in Dietetics

 - Downloadable Forms:

 A student’s continuation in the program is contingent upon attainment of a strong academic record and successful completion of the program sequence.
 As stated in the CP Policies and Procedures, students must attain a minimum Nutrition GPA of 3.0, attain a minimum grade point average of 2.75 in the Associated Requirements, and earn a grade of “C-” or better in all Nutrition courses and all Associated Requirements.
-Students who successfully complete the TCU Coordinated Program in Dietetics will receive CP verification and will be eligible to take the registration examination for dietitians and to apply for active membership in the Academy of Nutrition and Dietetics.
-The current first-time five-year pass-rate on the registration examination for the CP is 85%.
+Students who successfully complete the TCU Coordinated Program in Dietetics will complete greater than 1200 hours of supervised practice and the undergraduate coursework to receive CP verification and will be eligible to take the registration examination for dietitians and to apply for active membership in the Academy of Nutrition and Dietetics.
+The current first-time five-year pass-rate on the registration examination for the CP is 86%.
 The current one-year pass-rate on the registration examination for the CP is 96%.
 Students who receive CP verification are eligible to apply for a state license with the Texas State Board of Examiners of Dietitians.
 In the state of Texas, after passing the Registration Examination to become a Registered Dietitian/Registered Dietitian Nutritionist (RD/RDN), one may become a Licensed Dietitian.
+For more information about Texas State Licensure visit https://www.tdlr.texas.gov/diet/diet.htm.

 Direct undergraduate costs for tuition, room, board, books and supplies for this academic year may be found on the TCU website at http://www.fam.tcu.edu/cost.asp.
 Additional detailed expenses for CP students are outlined in the CP Student Handbook and include approximately $1,000-1,500 per year for travel to supervised practice sites, textbooks/school supplies, lab coats/clothing, malpractice insurance, medical exams, drug screening, current immunizations, criminal background check, food handler’s card, CPR certification, professional dues and registration for professional seminars.